Randy0601/Soccer-Analysis/README.md

     where the capacity to ascertain and analyze the abilities of indivual players is critical in choosing players during the draft rounds.
-This visualization tool enables the objective comparison of players thus promoting strategic and tactical choices of players during each draft round.-
+This visualization tool enables the objective comparison of players thus promoting strategic and tactical choices of players during each draft round.

+    Plus you can win money by playing the perfect game! http://blog.al.com/live/2010/05/23-year-old_mobilian_wins_1m_p.html

 ## Project Proposal